Updated June 19, 2026

 CPAs and accountants are the #1 referral source for payroll services — they see clients' pain points with payroll vendors regularly and can recommend alternatives.
 Building formal referral relationships with accountants in your market is the highest-conversion channel for payroll companies.

 Businesses incorporated in the last 6–18 months are setting up payroll for the first time and have no incumbent to displace.
-This segment converts at 2–3× the rate of established businesses because there's no switching cost.
+Industry benchmark: this segment tends to convert materially better than established businesses because there's no switching cost.

 Q4 is when small businesses review all vendor relationships alongside budgeting.
 Launching outreach campaigns in October–November — when business owners are already thinking about costs — creates an opening for payroll switching conversations.